rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

 This self-assessment is created by the External Secrets Operator (ESO) team to perform an internal analysis of the project's security.
 It is not intended to provide a security audit of ESO, or function as an independent assessment or attestation of ESO's security health.

-This document serves to provide ESO users with an initial understanding of ESO's security, where to find existing security documentation, ESO plans for security, and general overview of ESO security practices, both for development of ESO as well as security of ESO.
+This document serves to provide ESO users with an initial understanding of ESO's security, where to find existing security documentation, ESO plans for security, and a general overview of ESO security practices, both for the development of ESO as well as the security of ESO.

 This document provides the CNCF TAG-Security with an initial understanding of ESO to assist in a joint-assessment, necessary for projects under incubation.
 Taken together, this document and the joint-assessment serve as a cornerstone for if and when ESO seeks graduation and is preparing for a security audit.